gleam-lang/website/src/getting-started/creating-a-project.md

 ```

 The project is managed and built using rebar3, the standard Erlang build tool.
-Here are some commonly used commands rebar3 commands that you can use with
+Here are some commonly used rebar3 commands that you can use with your new
-your new project:
+project:

 ```sh
 # Run an interactive shell with your code loaded (Erlang syntax)